Roboy/roboy_dialog/docs/user_manual/9_Troubleshooting.rst

 If you are running via IntelliJ and running ``DialogSystem`` as an application, add ``-Xmx6g`` to the VM Options.
 (Likely a similar process for other IDEs)

-> Note: 6g can be replaced with a larger/smaller number.
+.. note:: 6g can be replaced with a larger/smaller number.
 The project has been confirmed to work with 3000 mb (3000m) as one's parameter.

 Building Sempre External Dependencies 1.0.0 Fails to Build